 Anything that you are packing “just in case,” should be placed to one side.
 Once you have gathered those items together, take a very hard look and ask yourself whether it would really be worth an extra $200-$400 to cart them along with you for your entire trip.
 Knowing that if “just in case” actually happens, you can likely buy something suitable along the way for considerably less.

 6. Packing cubes are absolutely the best way to organize your luggage.

-You can also use smaller sized packing cubes for your carry on to pack smaller items that you will want to pull out on a flight before storing it in the overhead bin.
-Items like headphones, charging cords and snacks.
+You can also use smaller-sized packing cubes for your carry-on to pack smaller items that you will want to pull out on a flight before storing them in the overhead bin.
+Items like headphones, charging cords, and snacks.

 This can be done using small packing cubes, plastic bags with closures, repurposed makeup bags, etc. A common suggestion entails using a sunglasses case, for instance, to store headphones and charging cords.
 (But query what you’re supposed to do with your actual sunglasses).

-Those bags provide excellent storage for a variety of small items such as charge cords or ear buds.
-You can also use them to make your own onboard comfort pack – earphones, tissues, eye patch – like those provided in business/first class.
+Those bags provide excellent storage for a variety of small items such as charge cords or earbuds.
+You can also use them to make your own onboard comfort pack – earphones, tissues, eye patches – like those provided in business/first class.